 The honor comes from IPSF, an international advocacy organization for student pharmacists of which APhA-ASP is a member.

-“When we planned our events, we did not have the intention of winning any accolades or recognition; we simply wanted to make an impact on our community and beyond,” Kathryn Preston, M.S., Pharm.D. candidate, said.
+“When we planned our events, we did not have the intention of winning any accolades or recognition; we simply wanted to make an impact on our community and beyond,” said Pharm.D. candidate and chapter International Vice President Kathryn Preston, M.S.
 “What makes our chapter stand out is our passion for curating events that highlighted our own unique interests as future pharmacists while also aligning with the IPSF mission of promoting the importance of public health locally and globally in easily understandable and applicable ways.”

 Blueprint for Global Impact